IMCM-OX/interactive-analysis-terra/README.md

 This ensure that the files or data generated from an analysis that needs to be re-used later is safely stored in a respective Terra workspace and are not lost in the event we shut down the VM and delete the PD.

-## Push your code/scripts to GitHub
+## Push your code & scripts to GitHub

 Your analysis output is safe in a Terra workspace, now it's time to give our `upadted` analysis code/script a safe home as well 🙂.